 The Federal Emergency Management Agency (FEMA) develops and enforces regulatory and procedural requirements for levee systems that are being constructed for the first time or that are being restored or modified to provide hazard reduction at least to the 1-percent-annual-chance flood.

 Communities, state agencies or Federal agencies may restore the flood risk reduction capability of existing levee systems to address flood hazards and reduce flood risks in a particular community or a particular area of a State.
 When such projects involve restoration of a levee system, a community may choose to submit the appropriate data and documentation to FEMA and request that FEMA make a “flood protection restoration” determination.
 Requirements and criteria are cited in Section 65.14 of Title 44, Chapter 1, of the Code of Federal Regulations (“the National Flood Insurance Program (NFIP) regulations), the Homeowner Flood Insurance Affordability Act of 2014 (Public Law 113-89), and in FEMA Guidance and Standards.

 It is vital for individuals to understand the risks associated with living or working in levee-impacted areas and the steps they can take to mitigate these risks.
 Everyone should understand that even the best flood risk reduction system cannot completely eliminate the risk of flooding.
 Levee systems are designed to provide a specific level of risk reduction, and larger flood events can cause levees to be overtopped or fail.
 Levee systems also decay and deteriorate over time, so regular maintenance and periodic upgrades are needed to ensure a levee retains its level of risk reduction and continues to perform as designed.
 When levee systems do fail, the resulting damage, including loss of life, may be more significant than if the levee system had not been built.

-Zone AR is a flood insurance risk zone designation that may be used by FEMA to identify flood risk on a Flood Insurance Rate Map (FIRM) in areas where a flood risk reduction system (i.e., levee system) that had previously been credited with providing a 1-percent-annual-chance or greater level of flood risk reduction has been found to no longer provide adequate risk reduction.
+Zone AR is a flood hazard zone designation that is used by FEMA to identify flood insurance risk premium rates on a Flood Insurance Rate Map (FIRM), where a flood hazard reduction system (i.e., levee system) that had previously been credited with providing a 1-percent-annual-chance or greater level of flood hazard reduction has been found to no longer provide adequate hazard reduction.